CodewithRajDeep/MediCare_Management-platform/README.md

 ### **Molecule Structure Input**

-Users can upload PDB files for molecule structures, which will then be processed by NVIDIA NeMo's molecule-folding models.
+Users can upload PDB files for molecule structures, which will then be processed by NVIDIA NeMo's molecule-folding model.

 ### **Docking Simulation**